The Kimberley Process Certification Scheme (KPCS) is an international effort to stop the trade in conflict diamonds.

 Submit your application

-We aim to process completed applications within 5 working days of receipt.
+We aim to process all applications within 5 business days of receipt.
 However incomplete or incorrect forms may need more time to process.